28 Feb Success Story – Tanya Lawrence

 What prompted you to study with Michelle?

 Michelle and I met when I came to pick up toothbrushes for one of our hygiene programs.
-Michelle had been gifted thousands of toothbrushes and she offered some of them to me, to take the people in Cambodia.
+Michelle had been gifted thousands of toothbrushes and watches from the plantwear brand and she offered some of them to me, to take the people in Cambodia.
 When I met Michelle at her home, she asked me if I would like to do one of her classes to help convince people to support our brilliant organisation.
 I thought – “what do I have to lose?”
 (Except some nervousness!)